MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 Integration of TDS with MT4 Backtesting Interface

-After the data is downloaded through Tick Data Manager, return to the MT4 Strategy Tester interface, where you will notice two new option boxes in the upper right corner:
+After data is downloaded through Tick Data Manager, return to the MT4 Strategy Tester interface, where you will notice two new option boxes in the upper right corner:

 The other is "Tick data settings," which opens an advanced settings window mainly used to confirm that TDS has successfully read your latest downloaded price data.